RER B Train

 From the RER B, you can easily transfer to other metro lines at major hubs such as Châtelet–Les Halles, which provides connections to numerous destinations.

-The RER B serves two train stations at the airport : one for Terminals 1 and 3 (‘Aéroport Charles de Gaulle 1‘) and another for Terminal 2 (‘Aéroport Charles de Gaulle 2’).
-To avoid delays or confusion, be sure to check your terminal information before heading to the station.
+The RER B serves two stations at the airport : one for Terminals 1 and 3 (‘Aéroport Charles de Gaulle 1‘) and another for Terminal 2 (‘Aéroport Charles de Gaulle 2’).
+To avoid delays or confusion, make sure to check your terminal information before heading to the station.

 Ticket and fares